 How do you feel about your style?
 Do you feel fabulous, ok or not great?
 How do you feel about what you wear?
 Do you own your style?

-In this (20 minute) video Jill Chivers of Shop Your Wardrobe and I discuss some of our own feelings about these questions and where the answers and feelings may have come from in our own lives.
+In this (20 minute) video Jill Chivers of 16 Style Types and I discuss some of our own feelings about these questions and where the answers and feelings may have come from in our own lives.

 Jill feels fabulous about her style, I don’t feel that way about mine (yes this may surprise you, but I reveal in the video why).
 It’s not that I don’t like my style but it’s not a word I’d use for my own style.